azavea/pfb-network-connectivity/README.LOCAL-ANALYSIS.md

 - The boundary for the area you want to run the analysis for, as a zipped shapefile
 - The [state abbreviation and FIPS code](https://www.mcc.co.mercer.pa.us/dps/state_fips_code_listing.htm) for the state that the boundary area is in

-Once, you've prepared the above information, you can run a local analysis using the following general form:
+The command to run a local analysis using those parameters would look like this:
 ```
 NB_OUTPUT_DIR=/data/path/to/results/folder \
     ./scripts/run-local-analysis \